joemar25/CS111-Sorting-Algorithms-Mid-Term/README.md

 1. Too many T(n) values yielded zeroes for set values of N when using the clock() when getting processor times.
 2. Group member availability.
 3. Sorted initializations, specifically with N values of 10000 would produce outputs that displayed Chinese characters when opened in Notepad.
 This behavior is only present with Notepad, other text viewers properly show the intended output of the program.
-4. For sorted values generated, If X is 0 to 40.....[@Adrian]

 ## Solving Problems